 Welcome to the Falmouth Democratic Town Committee (FDTC) Website.
-To learn more about the FDTC, we encourage you to attend one of our meetings which are held on the third Wednesday of each month at the Gus Canty Recreational Center or Falmouth Public Library.
+To learn more about the FDTC, we encourage you to attend one of our virtual Zoom meetings which are held on the third Wednesday of each month.
 The meetings feature informative, issue oriented speakers.
 We also host social events before each meeting with time to discuss the issues of the day, celebrate electoral and legislative victories, meet candidates and elected officials, and air gripes about the extremist fringe.

 Recently FDTC members were active in:

-- Grassroots campaign to elect Democrats in State and National elections
+- Grassroots campaign to elect Democrats in State and County elections

 - Shaping Massachusetts Democratic Party’s Platform